aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ### Step 32: Install Quantum ESPRESSO

-To show how the rPI cluster can be used to run scientific calculations, we will install one of the most popular packages for electronic structure calculations in periodic solids, Quantum ESPRESSO (QE).
+To show how the rPI cluster can be used to run scientific calculations, we now install one of the most popular packages for electronic structure calculations in periodic solids, Quantum ESPRESSO (QE).
 QE has been packaged in the Debian repository, so installing the program can be done via the package manager in the head node and in the chroot:
 ```
 head# apt install quantum-espresso
 chroot# apt install quantum-espresso